Broccoli, all by her lonesome dove, is my favorite vegetable. She’s filling and fibrous, unfussily fancied or dressed down.

 - Sprinkle evenly with salt.

-- Roast for 15-18 minutes, or until broccoli tips have begun to blacken and they can be easily pierced with a fork.
+- Roast for about 20 minutes, or until broccoli tips have begun to blacken and they can be easily pierced with a fork.